System brings blizzards, threat of tornadoes to Midwest

 "We do get pretty powerful systems coming throughout the Midwest, and on the cold side we do get snow.
 And this one is particularly strong.
 So we do have a lot of moisture with it, and a lot of energy," Beitlich said.
 "Over the next 24 hours cold air is going to get wrapped into this system and we're going to see a band of heavy snow develop from southwestern Minnesota through northern Wisconsin.
 Also we're going to have really strong winds, especially in western Minnesota."

 Blizzard warnings stretched from northern Kansas across most of Nebraska and South Dakota into southwestern Minnesota and northeastern Iowa, with winter storm warnings and watches covering most of the rest of Minnesota, Wisconsin and Michigan.
-Heavy snow already blanketed parts of western Kansas, Nebraska and South Dakota by early afternoon Friday, closing most roads and highways in western Nebraska - including a 200-mile stretch of cross-country thoroughfare Interstate 80 from North Platte west to the Wyoming border.
+Heavy snow already blanketed parts of western Kansas, Nebraska and South Dakota by early afternoon Friday, closing major highways in South Dakota and many roads and highways in western Nebraska - including a 200-mile stretch of cross-country thoroughfare Interstate 80 from North Platte west to the Wyoming border.

+A road conditions report said most roads in the Nebraska Panhandle to east of Valentine in the northern part of the state were impassable because of heavy snow cover.

+The snow also led officials to shut down the Sioux Falls, South Dakota, airport Friday afternoon through Saturday night.

 Snow, freezing rain and high winds were expected through Saturday night, with heavy ice accumulations in parts of Michigan through Sunday morning.

 A swath of southern Minnesota including Minneapolis though northern Wisconsin was expected to get 8 to 12 inches of snow or more.
-Parts of Nebraska could get up to 14 inches, with up to 10 inches in Iowa.
+Parts of northern Nebraska could get up to 18 inches, with up to 12 inches in northwestern Iowa.
 Wind gusts of up to 50 mph will make travel hazardous.

 The National Weather Service's Storm Prediction Center in Norman, Oklahoma, issued tornado watches Friday for eastern Texas and western Louisiana, moving up through eastern Oklahoma, Kansas, Arkansas and into Missouri and Iowa.
 The weather service also warned of the potential for strong thunderstorms, large hail and damaging winds for Arkansas, Oklahoma, Louisiana and eastern portions of Texas.